 Desktop browser testing

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Mozilla Firefox and Opera.
+We test our work in the current version of Google Chrome and Safari.

-If you need an enhanced design for an older browser, we can provide a separate estimate for that.
+If you need an enhanced design for an older or different browser, we can provide a separate estimate for that.

 Mobile browser testing

 Testing popular small-screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
 We test our work in: